ajmajma/Quoin/README.md

 	Determine object for user considering info provided on SRS Set up basic javascript testing

-		##My goal with sprtint 1 is to set a good foundation to build off of moving forward
+		My goal with sprtint 1 is to set a good foundation to build off of moving forward

 Sprint 2 -
+	Verification on form
 	Purchasing logic
-	Verify montlhy pass type on use - compare pass object to Send (purchase) new pass
+	Send (purchase) new pass
 	Recieve and verify of monthly pass (user swipes card and object comes in to use) Flush out UI